Shakespeare & Company

 Shakespeare & Company information

-This bookshop is the stuff of legends.
-A kind of spell descends as you enter, weaving between nooks and crannies overflowing with new and secondhand English-language books.
+Shakespeare's enchanting nooks and crannies overflow with new and secondhand English-language books.
 The original shop (12 rue l’Odéon, 6e; closed by the Nazis in 1941) was run by Sylvia Beach and became the meeting point for Hemingway’s ‘Lost Generation’.
-Readings by emerging and illustrious authors take place at 7pm most Mondays; it also hosts workshops and festivals.
+Readings by emerging and illustrious authors take place at 7pm most Mondays.
+There's a wonderful cafe and various workshops and festivals.